ravendb/bootcamp/src/Unit-1/lesson4/README.md

 ### Step 2: Create the `DocumentStoreHolder`

-As you learned in the lesson 3, add a new class in your project named `DocumentStoreHolder`.
+As you learned in lesson 3, add a new class in your project named `DocumentStoreHolder`.
 Then replace the file content with:

 ````csharp